citrusvanilla/smart_cab/README.md

 # Training a Smartcab How to Drive

-This repository contains an implementation of Q-Learning in the training of a driving agent as a Markov decision process.
-The environment in which the smartcab operates is built in the pygame library.
+This repository contains an implementation of Q-Learning in the training of a smartcab in a Markov decision process, and outlines the incremental steps taken to build an efficient AI program for the agent.
+The environment in which the smartcab operates is built in the `pygame` library.

 ## The Game
 The static environment is build in pygame with `smart_cab/environment.py`.
 The Python file `smart_cab/simulator.py` "runs" the game and makes the environment dynamic.